• Skip to primary navigation

 Sigh.

 Can I call this acceptable breakfast food?
-Give me a big cup of strong coffee and a slice of warm gingerbread cake with salted caramel sauce and whipped cream any time of day!
+Give me a big cup of strong coffee and a slice of warm gingerbread cake with homemade caramel sauce and whipped cream any time of day!
 YUM.
+You could even make it into gingerbread cupcakes, if that’s more your jam.

 Tip: You can totally make this ahead of time!